plumbis/ansible-cumulus-upgrade/l2-demo/README.md

 The Vagrantfile used to build the demo network utilizes the latest Cumulus VX image available.
 If there is a specific VX image you'd like to use, please edit this parameter in the Vagrantfile.

+Acronyms CLAG and MLAG may be used interchangably.

 ## Network Diagram:
 The topology for this demo can be seen here.
 ![Diagram](L2Topology.png)